Broyden–Fletcher–Goldfarb–Shanno algorithm

 In numerical optimization, the Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm is an iterative method for solving unconstrained nonlinear optimization problems.
 Like the related Davidon–Fletcher–Powell method, BFGS determines the descent direction by preconditioning the gradient with curvature information.
 It does so by gradually improving an approximation to the Hessian matrix of the loss function, obtained only from gradient evaluations (or approximate gradient evaluations) via a generalized secant method.

 Since the updates of the BFGS curvature matrix do not require matrix inversion, its computational complexity is only $\mathcal{O}(n^{2})$, compared to $\mathcal{O}(n^{3})$ in Newton's method.
 Also in common use is L-BFGS, which is a limited-memory version of BFGS that is particularly suited to problems with very large numbers of variables (e.g., >1000).
 The BFGS-B variant handles simple box constraints.
+The BFGS matrix also admits a compact representation, which makes it better suited for large constrained problems.

 The algorithm is named after Charles George Broyden, Roger Fletcher, Donald Goldfarb and David Shanno.
+It is an instance of a more general algorithm by John Greenstadt.